+Are you contemplating moving to Seattle?
 You've watched Sleepless in Seattle a couple of times and know what the Space Needle looks like but that's about the full extent of your Seattle knowledge.
-Fear not, this moving to Seattle guide will provide you with everything you need to know about moving to the Emerald City in the great Pacific Northwest.
+Fear not, this guide will provide you with everything you need to know about moving to the Emerald City in the great Pacific Northwest.

 OK, maybe not EVERYTHING, but definitely the most important stuff.